sandhawke/admin-survey/README.md

 ### What relevant experience do you and/or your team have as system administrators?

 ### What relevant experience do you and/or your team have as moderators?

+### What kind of content goes beyond "free speech" and will get removed if reported?

 ### Domain name of hosting company or colocation data center